aleNu93/MANDATUM/README.md

-# 🛡️ MANDATUM
-### Digital Delegation of Authority with Biometric Authorization
+# 🛡️ MANDATUM - Digital Delegation of Authority Platform (In Progress)

 ---